AI4Bharat/indicnlp_catalog/README.md

 ### <a name='Summarization'></a>Summarization

 - [XL-Sum](https://github.com/csebuetnlp/xl-sum): A Large-Scale Multilingual Abstractive Summarization for 44 Languages with a comprehensive and diverse dataset comprising of 1 million professionally annotated article-summary pairs from BBC.
+Span 150k examples across 10 Indic languages.
 Described in [this paper](https://arxiv.org/abs/2106.13822).
 - [TeSum](https://ltrc.iiit.ac.in/showfile.php?filename=downloads/teSum): Telugu Abstractive Summarization dataset containing 20k+ article-summary pairs, with the summaries being manually created. [[paper](https://aclanthology.org/2022.lrec-1.614)]

 ### <a name='DatatoText'></a>Data to Text